-Residents in the secure dementia areas had 24-hour activity plans which included strategies for distraction and de-escalation.
-The dementia (SCU) activities calendar has activities adapted to encourage sensory stimulation and residents are able to participate in a range of activities that are appropriate to their cognitive and physical capabilities.
-All interactions observed on the day of the audit evidenced engagement between residents and the activities team.
-Residents and relatives interviewed expressed satisfaction with the activities offered.
-Subsection 3.4: My medication The people: I receive my medication and blood products in a safe and timely manner.
+The people: I receive my medication and blood products in a safe and timely manner.

 Te Tiriti: Service providers shall support and advocate for Māori to access appropriate medication and blood products.

 As service providers: We ensure people receive their medication and blood products in a safe and timely manner that complies with current legislative requirements and safe practice guidelines.

-FA There are policies and procedures in place for safe medicine management.
+management.
 Medications in each unit are stored safely in a locked treatment room.
-Caregivers, ENs and RNs responsible for medication administration complete medication competencies.
+All staff responsible for medication administration complete medication competencies.
 Regular medications and 'as required' medications are delivered in blister packs.
 The RNs and/or EN check the packs against the electronic medication chart and a record of medication reconciliation is maintained.
 Any discrepancies are fed back to the supplying pharmacy.
 Expired medications are returned to pharmacy in a safe and timely manner.
-There were six self-medicating residents on the day of audit.
-Assessments, reviews, storage, and procedures relating to self-medication had been adhered to.
+There were no self-medicating residents on the day of audit.
 Residents who are on regular or 'as required' medications have clinical assessments/pain assessments conducted by a registered nurse.

 The service provides appropriate support, advice, and treatment for all residents.
-Registered nurses, nurse practitioner and the general practitioners are available to discuss treatment options to ensure timely access to medications.
-There are three medication rooms (hospital, rest home, dementia unit) and one medication cupboard for the service apartments.
-Medication fridge and room air temperature are checked daily, recorded, and were within the acceptable temperature range.
-Eye drops were dated on opening and within expiry date.
-Twenty-two electronic medication charts were reviewed and met prescribing requirements.
+Registered nurses and the general practitioners are available to discuss treatment options to ensure timely access to medications.

+There are two medication rooms and one medication cupboard for the service apartments.
+Medication fridge and room air temperatures are checked daily, recorded, and were within the acceptable temperature range.
+Eye drops were dated on opening and within the expiry date.
+Twenty electronic medication charts were reviewed and met prescribing requirements.
 Medication charts had photo identification and allergy status notified.
-The NP had reviewed the medication charts three-monthly and discussion and consultation with residents takes place during these reviews and if additions or changes are made.
+The GP had reviewed the medication charts three-monthly and discussion and consultation with residents takes place during these reviews and if additions or changes are made.
 All 'as required' medications had prescribed indications for use.
+The effectiveness of 'as required' medication had been documented in the medication system.